ayoisaiah/ayoisaiah.github.io/_posts/2016-04-21-twitchtv-app.md

 ---
 layout: post
-title: Building a TwitchTv App [Project]
+title: TwitchTv App [Project]
 permalink: /twitch-tv-project/
-excerpt: How I tackled the last intermediate front-end project on Free Code Camp
+excerpt: My workflow for building a TwitchTv app as part of Free Code Camp's curriculum
+image: twitchtv-design.png
 ---

 Last week, I tackled the last of the Intermediate Front-End Projects which involved building a [TwitchTv App](https://www.freecodecamp.com/challenges/use-the-twitchtv-json-api) using the Twitch API to display the status of a set of Twitch Streamers.